Posted By Eugene Bruno & Associates Posted in: Personal Injury.

 Being in an accident can be a traumatic experience.
-This can lead to unclear judgement and people making mistakes when it comes to dealing with their insurance companies.
+This can lead to unclear judgment and people making mistakes when it comes to dealing with their insurance companies.
 If you are involved in an accident, be sure to avoid these top 10 mistakes people make as they could cost you a lot more than you think.

 Not consulting a lawyer after an accident is one of the biggest mistakes you can make.
 Insurance companies are infamous for protecting you to a minimum standard when you can be entitled to much more than you think.
 Contacting a lawyer is the best way to ensure you receive full compensation for what you deserve when in an accident.

 Every insurance company requires you to report an accident whether it was big or small.
 Failure to do so can have some serious negative implications and penalties.
 For example, if the other driver involved in a car accident files a claim with their insurance company after the incident and you do not, your insurance company could deny protections to you.
 Always be sure to file a claim right away when an accident happens to avoid any penalties such as that.

 If injured in an accident, be sure to get medical treatment right away even if your insurance company doesn’t recommend it.
 Failure to do so could end up with you losing a lawsuit if filed since you can be questioned on the severity of the injuries you had received.

 Insurance representatives are known for manipulating your words in recorded statements.
 This could severely hurt your chances to receive the compensation you deserve.
 These statements can be used in lawsuits so be sure to stay away from giving “recorded statements”.

 Seeing your personal doctor after an accident is allowed even if you might not think so.
 Insurance companies will make it seem like you can only see the doctors they provide but this isn’t the case.
 These doctors are paid by the insurance companies and have their best interests in mind when treating you.
 Always use the doctor you trust most when in an accident.